pypa/twine/README.rst

     # or
     $ python3 -m keyring set https://test.pypi.org/legacy/ your-username

-To set your username and password for PyPI:
+To set your username and password for PyPI run this command, again, ``keyring`` will prompt for the password:

 .. code-block:: console

     $ keyring set https://upload.pypi.org/legacy/ your-username
+    # or
     $ python3 -m keyring set https://upload.pypi.org/legacy/ your-username